FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 - Delete a file permanently from Git Repository and History

-  During development, unwanted files could end up isnide our git repository.
+  During development, unwanted files could end up inside our git repository.

-  Commited files can be removed locally, however if they stored inside git repository they needed to be removed manually and forcefully.
+  Committed files can be removed locally, however, if they are stored inside the git repository they needed to be removed manually and forcefully.

-  This is an dangerous command, which will reweite git history and make edit exisiting commits.
+  This is a dangerous command, which will rewrite git history and make edit existing commits.

   Don't use it, if it is a must to use.